-Completing the square rewrites a quadratic into a form like (xh)2+k(x - h)^2 + k.
-That makes the graph easier to read, and it gives you a reliable way to solve quadratic equations when factoring is not convenient.
+When factoring a quadratic is awkward, completing the square is the method that always works.
+It rewrites a quadratic into a form like (xh)2+k(x - h)^2 + k, which makes the graph easier to read and gives a reliable way to solve quadratic equations by taking square roots.

-If the quadratic part starts with x2+bxx^2 + bx, the key identity is:
+The core identity, when the quadratic part starts with x2+bxx^2 + bx, is:

 x2+bx=(x+b2)2(b2)2x^2 + bx = \left(x + \frac{b}{2}\right)^2 - \left(\frac{b}{2}\right)^2